thegovyadina/leetcode-rust/README.md

 Backslash is used to escape the dot in the list item to prevent it from being interpreted as a numbered list, as markdown will automatically renumber the list items.

+Emojis are used to indicate the difficulty level of the problem:

+- 🟢 Easy
+- 🟠 Medium
+- 🔴 Hard

 5. Run the tests with `cargo test` to make sure everything is working.
 6. Commit your changes.